food & drink · attractions & tours ·

 Uncle Bobbie's Coffee & Books

 Uncle Bobbie’s proudly proclaims three tenants: cool people, dope books, and great coffee.
 The community space is full of character and has everything you need to work remotely.
-Not only does it feature a full espresso and coffee bar, but it has plenty of small bites to choose from, including some vegan choices.
+It features a full espresso and coffee bar and plenty of small bites to choose from, including some vegan choices.
 If you find yourself in need of a break, its book collection has something for everyone and especially highlights authors of color.

 Where: 5445 Germantown Ave.